Marcel W. Foster

 Marcel W. Foster is an American public health professional, arts evaluator, choreographer, and researcher specializing in arts and health integration.
-He co-founded and directs Performance Hypothesis, LLC, serves as a Research & Evaluation Associate at NYU's Jameel Arts & Health Lab and teaches as Adjunct Faculty at the University of Florida's Center for Arts in Medicine.
-Foster has developed evaluation methodologies for assessing the impact of arts on health outcomes, including the Hospital Mural Evaluation and the Healing Arts Atlanta initiative addressing racism as a public health crisis.
-His research has been published in Qualitative Health Research and The American Journal of Primatology.
+They co-founded and direct Performance Hypothesis, LLC,and teach as Adjunct Faculty at the University of Florida's Center for Arts in Medicine.
+Foster has developed evaluation methodologies for assessing the impact of arts on health outcomes, including co-directing the Hospital Mural Evaluation, one of the largest international studies examining how murals affect well-being in healthcare settings, and has published peer reviewed research on murals in clinical environments.
+Their research has been published in Qualitative Health Research and The American Journal of Primatology.
 Foster holds an MPH from Emory University and dual bachelor's degrees in Anthropology and Theater from the University of Minnesota, combining formal public health training with arts expertise to create innovative evaluation approaches.
+Foster played a central role in the passage of Georgia House Resolution 1007 (HR1007), making Georgia the first state in the nation to pass legislation explicitly linking the arts to mental health outcomes.

 Early life and education

 Foster graduated from Interlochen Arts Academy in 2002 with a focus in theater.
-He earned a Bachelor of Arts in Anthropology (summa cum laude) and a Bachelor of Fine Arts in Theater from the University of Minnesota in 2008.
+They earned a Bachelor of Arts in Anthropology (summa cum laude) and a Bachelor of Fine Arts in Theater from the University of Minnesota in 2008.
 Foster later completed a Master of Public Health with a concentration in Global Health from Emory University's Rollins School of Public Health in 2017.
-Before his graduate studies, he completed a post-baccalaureate residency at Headlong Performance Institute in Philadelphia (2009-2010), studying choreography in the context of community engagement and collaboration.
+Before their graduate studies, they completed a post-baccalaureate residency at Headlong Performance Institute in Philadelphia (2009-2010), studying choreography in the context of community engagement and collaboration.